Ekleog/kannader/book/src/configuration_format.md

 ## Flexibility

-The first and foremost property we need for yuubind's configuration format is flexibility.
-It is flexibility that will allow yuubind to be usable in most contexts, and it is the one that will be built on to provide easy-to-use configuration formats.
+The first and foremost property we need for kannader's configuration format is flexibility.
+It is flexibility that will allow kannader to be usable in most contexts, and it is the one that will be built on to provide easy-to-use configuration formats.

 As a consequence, it is the one on which no compromise is possible.

-For maximal flexibility, yuubind is designed as a set of libraries.
+For maximal flexibility, kannader is designed as a set of libraries.
 However, libraries are not what a system administrator wants to have to manage.
 As a consequence, a more configuration-y configuration format is required.

-This configuration format consists, basically, in hooks to the behavior of yuubind.
+This configuration format consists, basically, in hooks to the behavior of kannader.
 Every place a hook could be used for doing something reasonably useful, a hook should be available.

 ## Performance